trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 ``hive.legacy-hive-view-translation``              Use the legacy algorithm to translate Hive views.
 You can    ``false``
                                                    alternatively set the ``legacy_hive_view_translation``
                                                    session property to ``true``.

+``hive.parallel-partitioned-bucketed-inserts``     Improve parallelism of partitioned and bucketed table        ``true``
+                                                   inserts.
+When disabled, the number of writing threads is limited to number of buckets.
 ================================================== ============================================================ ============

 Metastore configuration properties